ocurrent/ocaml-docs-ci/README.md

 cd ocaml-docs-ci
 ```

-Note: you need to clone with --recursive because this project uses submodules (it depends on some packages that aren't released yet).
-If you forget, `git submodule update --init` will fetch them.

 Then you need an opam 2.1 switch using OCaml 4.14.
 Recommend using this command to setup a local switch just for `docs-ci`.

 ```shell